uzbit/wootrex-bio-api-docs/README.md

 '{"api": "oligo_design", "job_id":"b2816ba3-3390-437b-a37c-03fc1238db94"}'
 ```

-Depending on how large the request was, this polling request may need to be done periodically until it's completed the calculation.
+Depending on how large the request was, this polling request may need to be done periodically until the calculation is complete.
 Once the design is complete, there will be a `Finished` field and the response should look similar to the following:

 ```
 {